-UFOs, alien life, de-materialization, anti-gravity, velocities beyond that of light; it’s all incredibly fascinating as well as being some fantastic enigmas.
+UFOs, aliens, de-materialization, anti-gravity, velocities beyond that of light; it’s all incredibly fascinating as well as being some fantastic enigmas.
 I’ve just finished watching a movie on Google Videos entitled UFO: The Greatest Story Ever Denied.
 It documents a myriad of possible evidence, physical and spoken, that sheds some light on the existence of extra-terrestrial life, as well as the knowledge the human race currently and historically has had of life beyond our little planet.
 The presenters in the video are not Joe the farmer by the way.
 They hold such titles as brigadier general, former chief executive of NSC, astrophysicist, varying classes of military, including black ops, and more.

 I think it’s a bit naive and downright ignorant to think that out of all the infinite space that the cosmos entails, Earth is the only planet that harbors intelligent, let alone minimally complex life.
 The very thought that life would be so rare is ignorant in and of itself.
 Life is found everywhere on this planet, even places where, by definition, it shouldn’t exist.